awsdocs/amazon-kendra-developer-guide/doc_source/API_UpdateThesaurus.md

 The request accepts the following data in JSON format\.

  ** [Description](#API_UpdateThesaurus_RequestSyntax) **   <a name="Kendra-UpdateThesaurus-request-Description"></a>
-The updated description of the thesaurus\.
+A new description for the thesaurus\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1000\.
 Pattern: `^\P{C}*$`
 Required: No

  ** [Id](#API_UpdateThesaurus_RequestSyntax) **   <a name="Kendra-UpdateThesaurus-request-Id"></a>
-The identifier of the thesaurus to update\.
+The identifier of the thesaurus you want to update\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 100\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`
 Required: Yes

  ** [IndexId](#API_UpdateThesaurus_RequestSyntax) **   <a name="Kendra-UpdateThesaurus-request-IndexId"></a>
-The identifier of the index associated with the thesaurus to update\.
+The identifier of the index for the thesaurus\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`
 Required: Yes

  ** [Name](#API_UpdateThesaurus_RequestSyntax) **   <a name="Kendra-UpdateThesaurus-request-Name"></a>
-The updated name of the thesaurus\.
+A new name for the thesaurus\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 100\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`
 Required: No

  ** [RoleArn](#API_UpdateThesaurus_RequestSyntax) **   <a name="Kendra-UpdateThesaurus-request-RoleArn"></a>
-The updated role ARN of the thesaurus\.
+An IAM role that gives Amazon Kendra permissions to access thesaurus file specified in `SourceS3Path`\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`